 Summing up

-The Points Club program is a great initiative that I suspect will be popular among Qantas Frequent Flyer members, especially given the large number of members that earn points from the ground.
-The benefits are quite generous and also numerous in number, meaning that there should be a reward that appeals to all tastes.
+The Points Club program is a great initiative that is popular amongst Qantas Frequent Flyer members, especially given the large number of people that earn points from the ground.
+The benefits are numerous and also quite generous.

 The addition of a $50 or $100 Qantas Hotels voucher is great news as well since those are a cash-equivalent discount with no minimum purchase when booking at the Qantas Hotels website.